Zylann/SnowfeetEngine/README.md

 How to compile
 =============

+The whole engine is entirely provided as source code.

-You will need the following:
+You will need the following to compile everything:
 - A C++11 compiler
 - Premake5 (See bottom of this README)
 - Optionally, an IDE